Jonathan Evans, Baron Evans of Weardale: Early life

-Evans joined the Security Service in 1980, and initially worked in counter espionage.
+Evans joined the Security Service (i.e. MI5) in 1980, and initially worked in counter espionage.
 In 1985 he moved to the protective security function, dealing with internal and personnel security, before switching to domestic counter-terrorism in the late 1980s.
 For more than a decade he was involved with the effort to combat the domestic threat of groups such as the Provisional IRA during The Troubles.
 In 1999, with the violence in Northern Ireland greatly reduced due to the Good Friday Agreement, Evans moved to G-Branch, the section of MI5 which deals with international terrorism.
 There he became an expert on al-Qaeda and other branches of Islamic terrorism.
 He rose to head the section in 2001 (only a few days before the September 11, 2001 attacks), a position which put him on the service's board of management.
-In 2005, he became Deputy Director General before being promoted to head the organisation in 2007.
+In 2005, he became Deputy Director General.

-In November 2007, Evans talked publicly about the threat the UK faces from digital espionage.
+In March 2007, he was announced as the next Director General of MI5, in succession to Dame Eliza Manningham-Buller.
+He took up the post in April 2007.
+In November 2007, he talked publicly about the threat the UK faces from digital espionage.
 He spoke at RUSI on National Security in February 2008.
 He has a Certificate in Company Direction from the Institute of Directors.
 In July 2010, the government revealed Evans received an annual salary of £159,999.
-In September 2010, Evans said that Anwar al-Awlaki was the West's Public Enemy No 1.
+In September 2010, Evans said that the American citizen Anwar al-Awlaki was the West's Public Enemy No 1.
 Al-Awlaki was killed by a U.S. drone strike on 30 September 2011.

-Evans was appointed Knight Commander of the Order of the Bath (KCB) in the 2013 New Year Honours for services to defence.
-Evans was succeeded by Andrew Parker on 22 April 2013.
+Evans was appointed Knight Commander of the Order of the Bath (KCB) in the 2013 New Year Honours for services to defence, and was thereby granted the title Sir.
+He retired from MI5 in 2013 and was succeeded as director general by Andrew Parker on 22 April 2013.

-Life peer, fellowships and directorships
+House of Lords

+On 21 October 2014, it was announced that he was to become a life peer, having been nominated personally by the Prime Minister "for public service".
+He was created Baron Evans of Weardale, of Toys Hill in the County of Kent, on 3 December 2014, and sits in the House of Lords as a crossbench peer.
+On 13 January 2015, he made his maiden speech in the Lords during a debate on the Counter-Terrorism and Security Bill.
+On 1 November 2018 he was appointed Chair of the Committee on Standards in Public Life for a 5-year term.